-Investment earnings (including equity earnings, realized gains and losses on investments, holding gains and losses on trading securities, interest and dividends) are included in excess of revenue over expenses as non-operating items, unless the income or loss is restricted by donor or law.
+Investment earnings and losses (including realized gains and losses on investments, holding gains and losses on trading securities, interest and dividends) are included in nonoperating items in the consolidated statement of operations and changes in net assets.
+See Note 11.

 Investment in Trinity Health Corporate Pooled Investment Program - The Hospital invests certain of its funds in Trinity Health corporate pooled investment program.
-The corporate pooled investment program primarily invests in the following types of financial instruments: cash and cash equivalents, marketable equity securities (domestic and international), government bonds and notes, corporate bonds and notes (domestic and international), mutual funds, asset-backed securities, investments in commingled funds and other investments structured as limited liability corporations or partnerships.
-Limited liability corporations and partnerships that do not directly hold securities are accounted for under the equity method.
-Earnings, including interest and dividends, equity earnings and realized and unrealized gains and losses on investment in the corporate pooled investment program, are allocated to the participants based upon each participant's weighted average percentage of the corporate pooled investment fund in which they are participating.
+The corporate pooled investment program primarily invests in the following types of financial instruments: cash and cash equivalents, marketable debt and equity securities commingled funds, investment funds developed specifically for Trinity Health and other investments structured as limited liability corporations or partnerships.
+Commingled funds and investment funds that hold securities are stated at the fair value of the underlying securities, as determined by the administrator, based on readily determinable market values.
+Limited liability corporations and partnerships are accounted for under the equity method.
+Earnings, including interest and dividends, equity earnings and realized and unrealized gains and losses on investment in the corporate pooled investment program, are allocated to the participants based upon each participant's weighted average percentage of the corporate pooled investment fund in which they are participating; and are included in nonoperating earnings in Trinity Health corporate pooled investment program unless the income or loss is restricted by donor or law.